Saifahmedprogrminlocallang/Javaxmldbmstest/README.md

 A java dbms which is in xml files and basic CRUD operations.
 Input is through index.html in Apache tomcat examples HelloWorld folder.
 These will also be added soon...

 ProgramtoIndexdb.java - A function in Selection sort - Find the min in each iteration and assign it to a new array - sortedarray till all the mins are sorted out.
+The sorted file Sortednumberarray94711942974114425411975479321431791.xml is having a '<' character at the end.
+The last iteration is being done on th basis of file length.
+This has to be checked.
+The CV's are being uploaded.
+The max size is 100 records.
+Bufferring and insert and delete functionality has to be added soon.

     private static long[] SelectionSort(long mobilenumbers[])  {
     int jmincntr=0;